QuantEcon/lecture-python-intro/lectures/business_cycle.md

 We see that France, with its strong labor unions, typically experiences relatively slow labor market recoveries after negative shocks.

-We also notice that, Japan has a history of very low and stable unemployment rates.
+We also notice that Japan has a history of very low and stable unemployment rates.

 ## Leading indicators and correlated factors